If a Brokerage Firm Closes Its Doors

-Over the past four decades of operation, SIPC has advanced approximately $1.2 billion to facilitate the return of more than $108 billion in cash and securities to an estimated 763,000 customers.
+Since 1970, SIPC has advanced approximately $2.1 billion to facilitate the return of more than $121 billion in cash and securities to an estimated 770,000 customers.

 If a SIPC liquidation takes place, you will be notified by letter that your brokerage firm has closed and that SIPC has begun a "Direct Payment Procedure" or a liquidation proceeding in court.
 If you receive such a letter, SIPC advises in its Investor's Guide to Brokerage Firm Liquidations that you promptly: